 Visit the website:

-A Day Camp is held (mid-June to mid-August) in Huberdeau.
-It is open to children aged between 5 and 12 years old.
+A Day Camp is held from July 2nd to August 17th, 2018 at the Camp des Débrouillards in Arundel.
+It is open to children aged between 6 and 12 years old.

 Culture: what is it?

 According to UNESCO, culture may now be regarded as the set of distinctive spiritual, material, intellectual and emotional features that characterize a society or social group.